A step-by-step guide to changing strata managers

 If this sounds familiar, it might be time to consider whether your strata manager is doing their job.
 Sometimes, it can be solved with a conversation.
 On other occasions, there’s nothing to do but change managers.
 But what are the warning signs, and how do you dismiss a strata manager?

-We spoke to Heather Lynn, Strata Business Consultant for Independent, to find out why, when and how to get rid of a strata manager.
+We spoke to Tarnee Lamb, New Business Manager for Civium Strata, to find out why, when and how to change your strata manager.

 When is it worth changing strata managers?